 Operational control, as defined in Exhibit A: Wildland Fire Glossary of Terms, of wildfire incidents is the responsibility of the Protecting Agency.
 The Protecting Agency FMO will assign an Incident Commander and provide supervision and support including oversight, direction and logistical support for wildfires.
 The Protecting Agency FMO will retain operational control of unstaffed fires.
-The Protecting Agency will be responsible for fulfilling daily interagency incident reporting requirements and will complete the final fire report which will be provided to the Jurisdictional Agencies.
+The Protecting Agency will be responsible for fulfilling daily interagency incident reporting requirements and will complete the final fire report which will be provided to AICC for archiving and distribution to the affected Jurisdictional Agencies.
 Jurisdictional Agencies are responsible for all fire reporting required by internal agency policy.
 When requested, the Protecting Agency will provide digital photos (aerial preferred) to the Jurisdictional Agency for decision support documentation.